Curriculum Overview and Policy

 Lesson Design

-• The daily maths lesson should last approximately 45 minutes in KS1 and 60 minutes in KS2.
-In addition, all classes in KS1 and KS2 will deliver interactive daily Basic Skill sessions of approximately 15 minutes long.
+• In addition, all classes in KS1 will deliver an interactive mastering number session of approximately 15 minutes long.
+KS2 will deliver interactive daily Basic Skill sessions of approximately 15 minutes long.
 These sessions will focus on fluency practice and reinforcing prior learning and key objectives which have already been taught.
 ‘Fluent in Five’ is delivered in daily morning starter sessions, to help children develop and maintain fluency in both written and mental calculations.

 • Lessons are sharply focused with one new objective introduced at a time.